hrjayasuryasingh9/FrontEnd/README.md

 # 🌟 Frontend Projects Portfolio

 Welcome to my **Frontend Projects Portfolio**!
-Here you'll find a collection of web development projects showcasing my skills in **HTML**, **CSS**, **JavaScript**, and various frontend technologies.
-Each project demonstrates different aspects of web design and development, from interactive web apps to responsive layouts.
+This repository showcases a collection of web development projects that demonstrate my skills in **HTML**, **CSS**, **JavaScript**, and various frontend technologies.
+Each project highlights different aspects of web design and development, from interactive web apps to responsive layouts.

 ---